wp-plugins/woo-instamojo/readme.txt

   The value of **class** here will be either **woocommerce-message** or **woocommerce-error** depending on whether payment was sucessful or not.

 == Changelog ==

+= 0.0.5 =

+* Handle phone numbers with "+" properly.
+* Added '/' at the end of the payment detail URL to avoid an extra redirection.

 = 0.0.4 =
 * Fixed $_SESSION issue faced by users with non-persistent $_SESSION.